 Ultimately, to understand the underlying costs of advisory services, we always recommend asking for an itemized fees breakdown and reading the firm's ADV Part 2 Brochure (Item 5, "Fees and Compensation").

 As a financial advisory firm, The Ivy League Advisory Group can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-The Ivy League Advisory Group is headquartered in Tilton, NH.
-The Ivy League Advisory Group offers financial advisor services in 2 states: New Hampshire, Vermont.
+The Ivy League Advisory Group is headquartered in Tilton, NH and currently serves in 2 states: New Hampshire, Vermont.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.